 This is a fantastic use of the cover screen, but you'll most likely want to hold the Z Fold 2 by its back panel when shooting this way to avoid touching the on-screen controls.
 This makes it pretty difficult to reach the shutter button, but luckily you can still capture photos using the volume buttons or Samsung's palm detection, which automatically starts a three-second timer.

 As for the cameras themselves, the Galaxy Z Fold 2 features a trio of 12MP cameras in the usual combo of wide, ultra-wide, and telephoto configurations.
-As with the rest of its 2020 lineup, Samsung ditched its dual aperture system on the Z Fold 2, and upped the sensor size on all but the telephoto camera.
+As with the Galaxy S20 series, Samsung ditched its dual aperture system on the Z Fold 2, and upped the sensor size on all but the telephoto camera.

 Software of today

-Let's address the elephant in the room, the Galaxy Z Fold's eye-watering $2,000 price tag.
-On one hand, that's only $20 more than the original Galaxy Fold launched at, but that phone came bundled with a protective case and a pair of Galaxy Buds in the box.
+Let's address the elephant in the room, the Galaxy Z Fold's eye-watering $1,800 price tag.
+On one hand, that's $200 less than the launch price and more affordable than what the original Galaxy Fold launched at, but that phone came bundled with a protective case and a pair of Galaxy Buds in the box.
 With the Z Fold 2, all you get in the box is a charger; you'll need to buy the rest separately.

 I have to wonder if the Z Fold 2 could have been cheaper without some of the Z Premier perks.

 One of the biggest roadblocks with any new form factor is app support.
-With Android 10, Google laid the groundwork for simpler development of resizeable apps, and sure enough, most apps scale well to either of the Z Fold 2's displays.
+With Android 10 and continuing to Android 11, Google laid the groundwork for simpler development of resizable apps, and sure enough, most apps scale well to either of the Z Fold 2's displays.
 But it's up to Samsung to convince developers to work on Flex Mode, and as mentioned before, we're just not there yet.

 I've also run into two particular apps that don't scale at all for the inner display: Instagram and Adobe Lightroom.
 Rather than expanding to fill the entire screen, you're given a roughly 16:9 app window with pillar-boxing on the sides.
 That actually works out for Instagram, since it prevents Stories from scaling up and cutting off information, but it renders Lightroom largely useless with the editing controls taking up far more space than the image you're working on.